apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**The view from countries where Trump's win really matters**
+**Trump’s biggest courtroom nemesis is looking for an exit strategy**

-You can read more about it [here](https://www.bbc.com/news/articles/c4gpd2487e5o).
+You can read more about it [here](https://www.politico.com/news/2024/11/06/trump-jack-smith-exit-strategy-00188108).

 ## Requirements
 - Python 3.8